Mothers Day Gift Flowers

 44. You teach the kids to be honest in all they do.

-45. You train them to always try their best and not give up.
+45. You train them always to try their best and not give up.

 46. You explain how important choosing good friends is.